BRACKETS-by-TRIAD/verifications/README.md

 But of course you can block the access to some POST action until user verifies it.
 Once he does verify it, everything works for him smoothly.
 But until he does and hit the POST route, he will be redirected back to the previous GET URL.

 You have two options here:
-1. either make sure User is always verified on some GET route *before* he performs the POST action,
+1. either make sure User is always verified on some GET route *before* he performs the POST action (so limit the entrance to some route where he can perform the POST actions),
-2. or once User is verified and redirected back to the previous GET, some handy JavaScript can perform the POST request on User's behalf, so he doesn't have to _click_ again
+2. or crete a pseudo-screen with with some handy JavaScript, that will auto-run the POST request on User's behalf so he doesn't have to click twice

 **Example:**
-Let's continue with our MoneyApp example.
-But now we want to protect the **money-withdraw** action.
+Let's continue with our MoneyApp example, but now we want to protect the **money-withdraw** action.

 The protection of a POST route is very similar:
 ```